-Work in Canada – Basic Facts
+Work in Canada – Work Visa Canada

 - For Canadian immigration purposes, “work” is defined as an activity for which remuneration is earned or as an activity that competes directly with activities of Canadian citizens or Permanent Residents in the Canadian labour market.